ronan-f/awesome-shop/README.md

-# Awesome Shop
+## Awesome Shop

 This is a personal project I've used to learn more about react and serverless development.
-I used react/redux/firebase to build the app and it's deployed on heroku [here](https://awesome-shop-react.herokuapp.com)
+I used react (with hooks and styled components), redux and firebase to build the app.

+It's deployed on heroku [here](https://awesome-shop-react.herokuapp.com)

 ## Screenshots